 This has several meanings: one is that when a Huichol boy is born and reaches the age of one, known as theWirraca or songbird"He brings an offering to the temple or "Kalihuey", an eye of God which contains a single diamond; when the boy reaches the age of two, he wears an eye of God with two diamonds; and so year after year until he is five years old; for they suppose that from that age the child will be able to carry the offerings to his gods alone.
 It is then that the father and son go to the sea and cast the eye of God, so they give thanks that he has been able to reach this age, without being attacked by any of the poisonous animals such as scorpions.

-The eye of God is the best known religious instrument of the Huichols and represents its five cardinal points.
-These are: the center, starting point of everything, north, south, east and west.
-The eyes of God are Huichol symbols with a certain resemblance to mandalas, which is why they are often also known by the name of Huichol mandala.
+The eye of God is the most famous religious instrument of the Huichols and represents their five cardinal points.
+These are: the centre, the starting point for everything, north, south, east and west.
+The eyes of God are Huichol symbols with a certain resemblance to mandalas, which is why they are often also known as Huichol mandalas.